 This article is about making garlic naan, the Indian flatbread baked in a large clay oven called tandoor.
-The naan dough is flavored with chopped garlic, coriander leaves, and kalonji seeds and brush with melted butter.
-These additional ingredients elevate an ordinary flatbread to the next level and taste so good that you don’t even need to serve with curries.
+This is a garlic naan recipe without yeast as it is quicker and easy to prepare than using yeast.
+These additional ingredients elevate an ordinary flatbread to the next level and taste so good that you don’t even need to serve it with curries.

 How to make naan with the tandoor

 It is entertaining to watch how the master makes garlic naan.
 He flips and swings the dough by throwing it between their palms and finally lands perfectly on the naan pillow.
 Then he will hold the naan pillow and slam the dough against the inner wall of the tandoor.
 The heat from the tandoor’s wall will puff up the naan, and the chamber’s heat generated by the wood fire will quickly brown and crisp up the large blisters.